opensearch-project/opensearch-php/USER_GUIDE.md

 composer require guzzlehttp/guzzle
 ```

-Alternatively, you can use Symfony HTTP Client:
+Alternatively, you can use Symfony:
 ```bash
 composer require symfony/http-client
 ```